-Activity One: Setting the Stage (10 minutes)
+Activity One: Setting the Stage (5 minutes)

-- Project World War II: A Visual History Interactive Timeline.
-Click "enter," then click "1941" on the bottom of the page.
-Then click "United States Antisubmarine Campaign" in the center of the screen. - Show the video clip and read the text aloud to the class. - Teacher Tip: Stop at the conclusion of the sentence reading, "The success of the Allied war effort depended on moving troops and supplies across vast oceans." - Ask students: - What does this sentence suggest about the location of much of the fighting relative to the United States? - What was the only way that adequate numbers of U.S. troops, weapons, and supplies could be moved to take part in the fighting? - How did the Germans attempt to prevent that from happening? - Project Sketch, German type XXI U-boat (NH 96068).
+- Project Sketch, German type XXI U-boat (NH 96068).
 Explain that a U-boat is a submarine, and that it can operate on the surface of the ocean, as well as underwater. - Ask students: - Based on the film clip, can you suggest any advantages a submarine might have over a ship? - Why would these advantages make a submarine more challenging to find and fight as compared to other naval vessels? - Inform students that today they will be learning about the Battle of the Atlantic.
 As they do so, they will consider how the Allies, and the U.S. Navy in particular, sought victory in their desperate struggle against the U-boats.